jellehak/partm/README.md

 	partm install -s https://github.com/jellehak/partlib-hammond-sample.git

+How it works
+---
+Each respository should look like this:

+A package.json file descriping the library
+Seperate *.json files referered by the package.json descripting each part ()

 Part scheme
 ---
 The scheme is based on the node package.json scheme more information can be found on: https://docs.npmjs.com/files/package.json.

 The most important is the name and the files array.
-The files array can contain local or remote files.
-This will instruct the cli app what to download.
+These fields instruct the cli app what to download.
+(For the moment the files array can only contain remote files.)
+The file array consist of the following fields: type = "datasheet","image","step" url = the file location skip = true/false (if true it will skip this file to download) extract = true/false (if true || array the resource will be extracted)

 	{
-		"name":"hammond-1455D802",
+		"name":"hammond-1455D602",
 		"version": "1.0.0",
-		"author": { 'name': 'Joe', email: 'email@example.com' },
-		"title":"Hammond Enclosure 1455D802",
+		"title":"Hammond Enclosure 1455D602",
 		"description":"Extruded alu enclosure - DESIGNED FOR 39MM WIDE PC BOARD", "partnumber":"1455D602",
-		"partnumbers":["1455D602","1455D602BK"],
+		"derivedparts":["1455D602","1455D602BK"],
 		"units":"metric",
 		"dimensions":{"length":60,"width":45,"height":25,"units":"mm"},
 		"weight":0.1,